Fengyee/fengyee.github.io/content/event/ImplicitTerrain_cvpr2024/index.md

 #   End time can optionally be hidden by prefixing the line with `#`.
 date: '2024-06-18'
 # date_end: '2030-06-01T15:00:00Z'
-all_day: false
+all_day: true

 # Schedule page publish date (NOT talk date).
 # publishDate: '2017-01-01T00:00:00Z'

 authors:
-  - admin
+  - Haoan Feng

-tags: ['INR', 'Geospatial', 'Topology']
+tags: ['INR', 'Neural Representation', 'Geospatial', 'Topology']

 # Is this a featured talk? (true/false)
 featured: true